 Now, as a Le Cordon Bleu-trained chef, I have traveled not just throughout Mexico but Europe and beyond.
 I’ve worked at Blue Hour, one of Portland, Oregon’s premier fine-dining restaurants.
 I’ve started a catering business in Cork, Ireland.
 And I’ve lived in the hustle and bustle of Barcelona, one of the world’s most modern, cosmopolitan cities.

 But it was the vibrant culture of Jalisco (the birthplace of tequila and mariachis, to name just two) and the sustainable traditions of village life, that led me back to my roots.
 The slower pace of life.
 Living closer to the land and culture which give rise to the ingredients.
 A more deliberate care in the preparation of food, using rustic and made-from-scratch techniques.

 About the classes and our team

-Cooking Classes in Puerto Vallarta feature three-hour classes in Mexico’s Conchas Chinas district taught by chef Miriam Flores.
-You’ll learn how to make a traditional five-course meal composed of appetizers, homemade salsas, main dishes and a dessert of chocolate and tropical fruits.
+Classes at Miriam’s Mexican Kitchen in Puerto Vallarta feature a three-hour class in the downtown Centro district taught by Chef Miriam Flores.
+You’ll learn how to make a traditional five-course meal composed of appetizers, homemade salsas, main dishes, and a dessert.
 Apart from learning traditional Mexican recipes, students learn general cooking skills that can be applied with many kinds of ingredients.
 The focus is on learning about local ingredients and traditional Mexican cooking methods.